-Once a whaling and sealing station, these days Warrnambool is booming as a major regional commercial and whale-watching centre.
-Overall it's an attractive city with heritage buildings, beaches, gardens and tree-lined streets; however, the major housing and commercial development around the fringes of the city looks much like city suburbs anywhere in Australia.While it's the whales that Warrnambool is most famous...
-Read More
+Once a whaling and sealing station, Warrnambool is booming these days as a regional commercial and whale-watching centre.
+It's an attractive city, with heritage buildings, beaches, gardens and tree-lined streets, but the major housing and commercial development at the city fringes has rendered these areas much like city suburbs anywhere in Australia.